 While first database security steps like input validation, sanitization, prepared statements, and stored procedures are essential, they are the floor.
 To maximize protection against SQLi attacks, organizations need to also consider solutions like:

 - Penetration Testing

 - User and Entity Behavior Analytics (UEBA)

-This updates an article written on August 16, 2012 article written by Aaron Weiss, and updated by Paul Rubens on May 2, 2018, and updated by Sam Ingalls on March 11, 2021.
+This updates an article written on August 16, 2012 article written by Aaron Weiss, updated by Paul Rubens on May 2, 2018, and updated by Sam Ingalls on March 11, 2021.